syahrainkuswanda/Sales-Report-US-Bike-Store/README.md

 This project analyzes **1.3 million orders** across **6 countries** and **5 years (2011–2016)** for a bike retail company.
 The goal was to go beyond surface-level reporting and surface the kind of findings that directly affect strategic decisions — product mix, market prioritization, customer segmentation, and transaction quality.

-Built as a **2-page interactive dashboard** in Looker Studio, the project covers everything from data preparation to business storytelling.
+Built as a **2-page interactive dashboard** in Data Studio, the project covers everything from data preparation to business storytelling.

 🔗 **[View Live Dashboard](https://datastudio.google.com/s/lD8FewLx_Aw)**